ashdavies/talks/whats-new-in-firebase/index.md

 - Graceful Connectivity Loss

 ^
-When your app loses connectivity, you would normally have to compose extensive amounts of logic to handle this failure gracefully.
+- When your app loses connectivity, you would normally have to compose extensive amounts of logic to handle this failure gracefully

 ---